Thinkwise Cloud

 Refer to the Feature matrix in TCP for an up-to-date overview of supported features in the Thinkwise Cloud.

-User interfaces in the Thinkwise Cloud
+User interface in the Thinkwise Cloud

 - The default platform is always Universal.